Vietnam travel guide

 Metered taxis from larger firms are generally reliable.
 There are many taxi operators and meters are set at different prices.
 The meter should start at around 8,000 to 20,000 VND, depending on the size of the taxi.
 Where possible get hotels or restaurants to book you a reputable taxi.
 Always make sure the driver identifies themselves before setting off.
 If you book a taxi online or through an app, make sure the details of the vehicle and driver match those provided by the company.

 There have been reports of overcharging for taxi journeys from airports and tourist hotspots.
 Check the published fares near the taxi stands before starting your journey.

 Bus and coach crashes are not unusual and increase in regularity at night.
 Vehicles are often poorly maintained.
 When travelling by bus be vigilant against petty theft.
 Be cautious about offers of free transfers to hotels unless organised in advance, as these are likely to be bogus.

 Rail travel in Vietnam is generally safe.
 Be aware of the risks of petty theft particularly while asleep on overnight trains

 Safety regulations and standards vary greatly and are not at the same level as the United Kingdom.
 Check with your tour guide about the safety record and registration of boats, and the certification of personnel before setting off.
 Make sure you receive a full safety briefing when joining any boat.
 Consider safety standards carefully before taking an overnight boat trip on Halong Bay as some boats have sunk quickly and without warning.
 In October 2012, 12 people died in an accident in Halong Bay.
-In May 2016 a tourist boat carrying 37 passengers caught fire.
+Tourist boats have also caught fire in 2016 and 2017.